Fighting the Darkness: When Hope Feels Like a Fight

 That day rarely arrives.

 So you flip it.
-You act first.
+Act first.
 Mood follows later, if it follows at all.

 Pick one proof of life action.
 One.